 When and where are the National Championships this year?

-Nationals 2021 will be held in Hobart in late May or early June.
+Nationals 2023 will be held in Melbourne in late May or early June.

 Will being involved negatively affect my HSC/IB?

 If you are selected in either the squad or the team, you will be expected to attend a range of training sessions and practice debates.
 Nevertheless, the schedule is designed in order to accommodate study commitments of students.
 We would stress that the HSC record of students who have been selected in the team is exceptional.
 Last year, as every year, our students did outstandingly well.
 Many agree that the process of high-level debating was actually a useful form of mental training and exam preparation.

 Student participation in the NSW Schools Debating Team has also been helpful to students in gaining scholarships and ﬂexible admission into university courses.
 Moreover, many students who have withdrawn from the process due to study commitments have come to regret their decision later.
 In the event that you are selected in the Squad or Team we can discuss with you any concerns that you (or your parents!) may have.

 It’s better to trial and then decide whether to continue rather than denying yourself the opportunity altogether!

 Should I trial if I’m not in Year 12 or haven’t got the most experience?

 Absolutely.
 Trials are open to students any in Years 10-12.
 The selectors are looking for talent in speakers and the coaches trust their ability to help you improve.
 We don’t take into account your year level or which team you debate for in your school – in fact, in most instances we won’t have any idea which team you debate for, so you’ve got a clean slate from which to work.